TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TCEmain/Index.rst

                 }
             }

-         The :ts:`previewPageId` is the uid of the page to use for preview.
+         The :typoscript:`previewPageId` is the uid of the page to use for preview.
 If this setting is omitted the current page will be used.
 If the current page is not a normal page, the root page will be chosen.

-         The :ts:`disableButtonForDokType` setting allows you to disable the preview button for a given list of doktypes.
+         The :typoscript:`disableButtonForDokType` setting allows you to disable the preview button for a given list of doktypes.
 If none are configured, this defaults to: 199, 254, 255 (Spacer, Folder and Recycler).

-         The :ts:`useDefaultLanguageRecord` defaults to `1` and ensures that translated records will use the uid of the default record for the preview link.
+         The :typoscript:`useDefaultLanguageRecord` defaults to `1` and ensures that translated records will use the uid of the default record for the preview link.
 You may disable this, if your extension can deal with the uid of translated records.

-         The :ts:`fieldToParameterMap` is a mapping which allows you to select fields of the record to be included as GET-parameters in the preview link.
+         The :typoscript:`fieldToParameterMap` is a mapping which allows you to select fields of the record to be included as GET-parameters in the preview link.
 The key specifies the field name and the value specifies the GET-parameter name.

-         Finally :ts:`additionalGetParameters` allow you to add arbitrary GET-parameters and even override others.
+         Finally :typoscript:`additionalGetParameters` allow you to add arbitrary GET-parameters and even override others.

          The core automatically sets the "no_cache" and the "L" parameter.
 The language matches the language of the current record.
-You may override each parameter by using the :ts:`additionalGetParameters` configuration option.
+You may override each parameter by using the :typoscript:`additionalGetParameters` configuration option.

          .. note::

-            Make sure not to set :ts:`options.saveDocView.<table name> = 0`,
+            Make sure not to set :typoscript:`options.saveDocView.<table name> = 0`,
             otherwise the save+view button will not be displayed when editing records of your table.